 Mr. Cohen has extensive experience in all stages of IP litigation—from pre-filing investigation, the pleading stage, and preliminary injunction practice to discovery and trial—as well as extensive experience negotiating and drafting settlements.
 He has represented clients before numerous U.S. District Courts, the New York Supreme Court, the U.S. International Trade Commission, and the U.S. Copyright Royalty Board in patent infringement, IP licensing, and trade secret disputes.
 These disputes have spanned a wide variety of technologies, such as:

-- Electronics, Optics, and Semiconductors: plasma processes in semiconductor fabrication, semiconductor lasers, light emitting diodes, digital cameras, circuit bus architecture and arbitration, power management of processors
+- Electronics, Optics, and Semiconductors: semiconductor devices and their fabrication, semiconductor lasers, light emitting diodes, digital cameras, circuit bus architecture and arbitration, power management of processors, computer memory

 - Life Sciences: pharmaceutical products (in ANDA litigation under the Hatch-Waxman Act), monoclonal antibodies, medical devices and technology

-- Chemistry and its Uses: catalyst systems for engine exhaust aftertreatment, genetically modified crops and plant gene markers, chemical synthesis and use of pesticides, cosmetic formulations
+- Chemistry and its Uses: catalyst systems to abate diesel engine emissions, genetically modified crops and plant gene markers, chemical synthesis and use of pesticides, cosmetic formulations

-- Software-Based Technologies: e-commerce, web-based maps, electronic trading algorithms
+- Software-Based Technologies: e-commerce, web sites, web-based maps, electronic trading algorithms

 Beyond his work in litigating IP disputes, Mr. Cohen has served as IP litigation counsel for transactional matters, such as acquisitions and securities offerings, and he has counseled corporate clients interested in understanding existing IP litigations and IP law.
 Mr. Cohen also authored the chapter “Settling Patent Cases” in a leading treatise on the law of settlement agreements and the settlement process, Settlement Agreements in Commercial Disputes: Negotiating, Drafting and Enforcement.